 In this job climate, you would do well to distinguish yourself from your competition.
 A legal office assistant diploma from Bryant & Stratton College could help you begin your career as a Legal Records Clerk and give you the edge you need to succeed.

 A legal office assistant diploma will prepare you for a career as a Legal Records Clerk in the legal field.
-You will be qualified to work for attorneys in private or government settings, or even in business and corporate legal departments.
+You will be qualified to work for attorneys in private or government agencies, or even in business and corporate legal departments.
 Significant emphasis will be placed on case management, document and record maintenance, and the handling of correspondence.
 Key courses include: Law office management & technology, office technology software I, and computing skills.

 Having completed this diploma program, you will not only be able to manage case files, but also apply legal terminology correctly in legal documents.
 You will be able to read, analyze, interpret and prepare legal documents.
 Naturally, this skill will be invaluable to you as a Legal Records Clerk.
 Also, as you will be handling sensitive documents, you will learn to identify, interpret, and apply legal ethics.
 You will know how to provide support to legal teams in both private law firms and government entities.
 And, you will be able to research the law both online as well as with print materials.